 It also doesn’t tell you the time of the day, week, or meal period where the most significant variances may occur.
 To truly identify where labor costs are creeping up, there’s no getting around the necessity of having a complete and detailed picture.

 Looking at labor costs this way also doesn’t account for holidays or other special events that might warrant more staff time.
 The biggest thing to remember about restaurant labor costs is that they’re just one part of a whole, and sometimes they’re just a symptom of another issue.
 Rather than rushing to reduce labor costs, try to figure out what’s really going on and fix the problem itself rather than putting a reduced labor costs bandaid on it.
+One of the best ways to do this is to starting tracking earned vs. actual labor hours.

 Save on restaurant labor costs with training and thoughtful scheduling